 - receive a $1,000 stipend during the winter term for participating in the Seminar.

-In the spring and summer terms, Junior Fellows:
+In the spring and summer terms, Graduate Fellows:

-- meet with Sweetland’s Director, Anne Gere, on a monthly basis to refine their syllabus and discuss other course materials and approaches for teaching in Fall term;
+- meet with Sweetland’s Director to refine their syllabus and discuss other course materials and approaches for teaching in Fall term;

-- receive a $4,000 stipend during the Spring/Summer term for this work.
+- receive up to $5,000 stipend during the Spring/Summer term for this work, determined by each student's spring/summer funding from Rackham.

 - teach one section of English 125 (a four-credit writing course on a topic related to their discipline)